Juliasateen/hw11_12/README.md

 # Smoothie

 **Responsive website for all types of devices.**
-Description
+Description:
-includes navigation menu
+* includes navigation menu
-contains four main blocks
+* contains four main blocks

 Installation
 Download or Clone the Project from this repository.